nulib/donut/README.md

 $ export PROCESS_ACTIVE_ELASTIC_JOBS=true
 ```

+## Notes on the Docker stack

+* You can replace `up` with `daemon` in `docker:dev:up` and `docker:test:up` to run the Docker services in the background
+  instead of in a separate tab.
+To stop the stack, use (for example) `rake docker:dev:down`.
+* The test stack always cleans up its data when it comes down.
+To clean the dev stack, use `rake docker:dev:clean`.

 ## Adding an Admin user and assigning workflow roles

-1. Run the development servers with `rake hydra:server` (or run Rails and Solr/Fedora separately with `rails s` and `rake server:development`).
+1. Run the development servers with `rake docker:dev:up` (or `daemon`) and `rails s`
 1. Go to http://devbox.library.northwestern.edu/ and login with OpenAM
 1. To make the last user who logged in (you) and admin, run `rake add_admin_role`
 1. Go to http://devbox.library.northwestern.edu/admin/workflow_roles and grant workflow roles if needed